Hephaisto-dev/airline-information-system/analysis/DataDictionary.md

     Id: Unique airplane number
 	Capacity: Number of total seats in the airplane
-	Seat mapping: Contains the mapping of the plain seats
+	Seat mapping: Contains the mapping of the plane seats
     Type: What type of airplanes (Airbus A320, Boeing 737 -> small, medium, large)

 ## Baggage: